anentropic/chuckd/README.md

 We do have pre-built binaries for x86\_64 macOS, **but** by default they will be blocked from running by Gatekeeper.
 If you want to go this route, see [instructions here](https://eshop.macsales.com/blog/57866-how-to-work-with-and-around-gatekeeper/) (scroll down to _"Opening Gatekeeper Blocked Apps"_) for how to make it usable.

-It seems like the Intel binary will run fine on Apple Silicon (arm64) macs after unblocking (I have tried it on my M1 macbook), but you might need to prepend `arch -x86_64` the first time you run it.
+It seems like the Intel binary will run fine on Apple Silicon (arm64) macs after unblocking (I have tried it on my M1 MacBook Air), but you might need to prepend `arch -x86_64` the first time you run it.

 We also have a Homebrew tap...
 This _should_ have been the easiest option.
+Unfortunately GitHub are slow to release 'runners' for new versions of macOS, so we are only able to build bottles for macOS versions available on GitHub.

+Currently this means we have bottles for:

+ - Catalina (10.15)
+ - Big Sur (11.x)
+ - Monterey (12.x)

-For **Catalina** users we are able to build a `bottle` (pre-built binary) so you should be able to just `brew install anentropic/tap/chuckd` as intended.
-As soon as GitHub Actions provides us with Big Sur runners we will start building bottles for Big Sur too.
+For these macOS versions you should be able to just `brew install anentropic/tap/chuckd` as intended.

+GitHub only have x86_64 runners currently so we only have Intel bottles.
+Not sure if Homebrew will install them if you're on arm64.

-Unfortunately if there is no bottle available (all versions of macOS other than Catalina currently) then we have to build from source, and this means the GraalVM native-image builder toolchain has to be set up manually first:
+Unfortunately if there is no bottle available then we have to build from source, and this means the GraalVM native-image builder toolchain has to be set up manually first:

 1. `brew install --cask graalvm/tap/graalvm-ce-java11`
 2. follow the post-install instructions to configure your `JAVA_HOME` env and add the GraalVM bin dir to your `PATH` (see https://github.com/graalvm/homebrew-tap for more details)